 Justin Bieber Hurts Ankle In Wild Wipeout Surfing Down Flight Of Stairs During Ski Vacation — Is He OK?

 Ooh, that’s gotta burn!
 Justin Bieber took a trip down the stairs while on vacation in Whistler, BC, showing off his surfing skills with a plastic sled, but it did NOT end well.
-Watch!

 Justin Bieber, 23, let out his inner child by “surfing” down the carpeted stairs in these zany videos from Nov.
 26, but he totally wipes out at the bottom and can be seen clutching his ankle.
 So did The Biebs get seriously injured?
 Watch the clips, via Joe Termini’s and Patrick Schwarzenegger‘s Instagram Stories, below!